Definition and Origin

 Whereas the doctrine of the Virgin Birth is Biblical, the doctrine of the “Immaculate Conception” is not.
 It is based on human tradition.
 Mary the mother of Jesus was a godly woman (Luke 1:28) but she was not sinless.
 The Scriptures says that all have sinned (Romans 3:23; 1 John 1:8-10; Ecclesiastes 7:20) except Jesus (John 8:46; Hebrews 4:15; 7:26).
 Jesus “had no sin” (2 Corinthians 5:21).
 He is the Lamb of God, “without blemish or defect” (1 Peter 1:19 also 2:22).
 Sin constantly encircled Him, yet it found no response in Him (John 14:30; 1 John 3:5).

 In addition, the Catholic Church claims that the reference to Mary being “highly favored” (Luke 1:28) and one who was “blessed . . . among women” (Luke 1:42) backs their concept of her being sinless.
 But these verses don’t say that.
 For it is possible to be blessed and have God’s favor without being sinless.
 Catholic teaching also describes Mary as “full of grace,” as support to her being sinless but that phrase is mentioned only two times in the Scriptures.
 Once referring to Jesus as “full of grace” (John 1:14) and also to Stephen His disciple (Acts 6:8).
 These passages don’t refer to Mary.

 The Roman Catholic Church places the doctrine of the “Immaculate Conception” of Mary as an essential basis for why they should venerate, worship and pray to Mary.
-This doctrine exalts Mary to the divine state of Christ as equal.
+This doctrine exalts Mary to the divine state of Christ the Creator as equal when she was merely a human being.
 The Church adopts other unbiblical doctrines relating to Mary such as: The Divine Motherhood, the Co-redeemer, the Perpetual Virginity, and the Assumption…etc.

 According to the Bible, Jesus is the only divine Creator (Colossians 1:16), Redeemer (John 3:16) and Mediator (1 Timothy 2:5) between God and man.
 The Immaculate conception is a man-made teaching.
 Jesus rebuked people for following their own doctrines when He said, “And in vain they worship Me, teaching as doctrines the commandments of men” (Matthew 15:9).

 In His service,